Center Home Page

 --Bennie R. Crockett, Jr.

-*__________.
+*_____________.
 "Remarks on the State of Agriculture, in the District of Dinajpur."
 In Asiatic Researches; or, Transactions of the Society Instituted in Bengal, For Inquiring into the History and Antiquities, the Arts, Sciences, and Literature, of Asia.
 Volume the Eleventh.
 Printed Verbatim from the Calcutta Edition.
 London: Printed for J. Cuthell, et al., 1812 [facsimile reprint, Elibron Classics Replica], pp. 1-27.

-*__________.
+*_____________.
 "State of Agriculture in the District of Dinájpur."
 Asiatic Researches.
 Vol. 10.
 London: Printed for Vernor, Hood, and Sharpe, et al., 1811.
 Pp. 1-26.

-*____________.
+*_____________.
 "XXXII.
 On the Manufacture of Paper Used by the Natives.
 To C. K. Robison, Esq."
 Transactions of the Agricultural and Horticultural Society of India.
 Vol. II.
 Calcutta and Serampore: Printed, Partly at the Hurkaru Press, Hare Street, Calcutta; and Partly at the Serampore Press, 1836. pp. 87-88.

-____________ and F. Carey.
+*_____________ and F. Carey.
 Vyuvuchoheda Vidya: or The Science of Anatomy.
 Translated into Bengalee from the 5th edition of the Encyclopedia Britannica by F. Carey; the Whole Revised by W. Carey.
 Serampore: , 1820.

 The National Library of Denmark possesses a copy.